9 Steps to Measure a Complete Athlete

 Stability how well we control force.

-Balance and stability test include your 1 to 5-rep overhead squat and 1-rep Turkish Get-Up.
+Balance and stability test could include the Turkish Get-Up.
 I also include body weight movements into this category, since our ability to perform gymnastic movements on the rings and holding the hollow rock are greatly dependent upon our ability to stabilize.

-If you can pull five hundred pounds from the floor, yet cannot overhead squat your body weight, you have excellent Maximum Muscle Strength, but poor mobility, balance and stability.
+If you can pull five hundred pounds from the floor, yet cannot press your body weight overhead, you have excellent Maximum Muscle Strength, but may have poor mobility, balance and stability.

 Determining what constitutes athleticism is always a fun debate, because it’s completely subjective and you can rate athletic skills in a number of different ways.
 These happen to be mine.